abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Direction Sensor.md

 The schematic in figure 1 shows an IMU chip, Motor driver shield, four motors, and a switch.
 The top component is the Arduino motor shield which is the motor driver for the motors.
 This shield has male pins that plug into the Arduino uno to where it connects and sits on top of it [8].
 It has 4 bridges that are used for the four motors which are 0.1hp/74.5 watts a piece [3].
 It also has SDA and SCL pins which are necessary for I2C communication.
 These pins allow it to interface with devices such as the IMU chip that communicate using the I2C protocol [1].

 The bottom component is the IMU BNO055 chip [2].
 The two communication pins on the IMU are labeled SDA and SCL and those go to the SDA and SCL pins of the shield [2].
 The IMU can tell if the vehicle is speeding up, turning, or changing direction because it consists of accelerometer, gyroscope, and magnetometer sensors [4].
 It can detect the orientation of the vehicle in space.
 This means it can determine whether the car is tilted to one side, leaning forward or backward, or facing in a certain direction [4].
 To bring everything together, a program will need to be made for it.
 The vehicle has 4 wheels and to turn left the right wheels will speed up and to turn right the left wheels will speed up, which is called differential steering [9].
-The vehicle must be able to drive and turn on any pad or terrain.
+To turn 90 degrees, let’s say to the left, the right wheels will go forward and the left wheels will go backward.
+The vehicle must be able to drive and turn on any floor or terrain.
 The IMU knows the orientation so by doing testing, the speed of the wheels can be figured out.
 Overall, an IMU chip allows the vehicle to drive the desired path anytime anywhere.

 The system is a closed loop.
 Based on figure 2 below, the IMU sends signals through the shield to the Arduino uno.
 They run through the program algorithm and the commands go to the motor driver and motors.
 This is a closed loop because it then goes back to the IMU.
 The IMU reads the vehicles orientation which changes due to the motors/wheels.
 In this there are feedback wires which are the IMU’s wires (SDA and SCL) that connect to the shield/Arduino uno.
 To explain and show the difference between an open loop and closed loop, the feedback wires have a wire connector that can be unplugged and plugged back in shown in figure 1.
 To show the open loop, it can be unplugged making the vehicle drive off on an undesired path.
 The vehicle will still drive, but it will not have information on the vehicle’s orientation.